Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-coach.html.markdown

 [S﻿nowExpress](https://www.snowexpress.co.uk/) is specifically for skiers, and goes direct to the Alps from London Victoria coach station, meaning you can ski low-carbon *and* on a budget.

-[CheckMyBus](https://www.checkmybus.co.uk/) is a fantastic website that lets you search for coach and bus routes across many different providers letting you find the cheapest fares and giving plenty of date and time flexibility.

-#### Coach tours
+## Coach tours

 [Shearings](https://www.shearings.com/) is a coach tour operator with an astonishing variety of holidays and tours, from four days in Scotland to 16 days in Croatia.

 [Alfa Travel](https://www.alfatravel.co.uk/coach-holidays/) specialises in UK coach holidays, with a modern fleet of coaches and some lovely destinations to boot.

-#### Travelling overnight
+## Travelling overnight

 Taking an overnight coach is the ultimate in budget travel, as you save on a hotel or hostel, and it can work out much cheaper than a sleeper train.
-It’s very rare you will get a bed, though, so it won’t be the most comfortable night’s sleep.
+It’s very rare you will get a bed though, so it won’t be the most comfortable night’s sleep.

 A travel pillow, eye mask and earplugs can really help, and waking up in a new exciting destination will make all that tiredness disappear…